 How to Treat Dry Rot in Potato

 You can’t treat infected potatoes, but you can prevent spreading the disease and minimize opportunities for transmission.
-Because there is no such thing as a truly dry rot-free seed potato, efforts should be focused on preventing standing water and mechanical injury to tubers.
-Handle potatoes carefully from the moment you receive them, waiting to cut seed potatoes until the tissue temperature is above 50 F. (10 C.).
+Since there is no such thing as a truly dry, rot-free seed potato, efforts should be focused on preventing standing water and mechanical injury to tubers.
+Handle potatoes carefully from the moment you receive them, waiting to cut seed potatoes until the tissue temperature is above 50 degrees F. (10 C.).

 Take the same care when tending your potato stand as you do with seed potatoes.
 Carefully brush away the soil when you check your tubers instead of plunging a fork or shovel near them.
 The more you minimize the risk to your potatoes’ skins, the better chance you have of a harvest free of dry rot.